LukePappa/Ourism/Ourism.md

-Concepts, doctrines, and philosophies fall short of true knowledge, which is itself unspeakable.
+Theories, doctrines, and philosophies fall short of true knowledge, which is itself unspeakable.
 To obtain enlightenment, obey the single meditative instruction, "Be".